fcambus/spleen/README.md

 All font sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters.

+The font name is a reference to Baudelaire.

 ## Screenshots

 The following screenshots show Spleen 16x32 displaying code and prose.